rccyx/asryx/README.md

 </details>

+## Advanced

+None of this is required.

+The intended UX for 99% of use cases is running `./package/install`, setting a [keybind](#keybind), and forgetting the software even exists for a year.

+But just in case:

+* **GPU Acceleration (Vulkan / CUDA):** See [GPU Setup](/docs/gpu.md).
+Requires your own drivers, toolkits, and dev headers installed on your host.
+Comes with a size tradeoff.
+* **Model Quantization:** See [Quantization](/docs/quantization.md).
+Smaller, faster local model weights at the cost of minimal precision.
+* **Build-Time Tuning:** See [Optimizations](/docs/optimizations.md).
+Enables OpenMP, ccache, and mold for faster compilation and tighter loop scheduling on multi-core CPUs.

 ## Dependencies

 If you hear sound, see notifications, and have installed a non-TTY distro, you probably have everything you need already, but check in case you spawned in a bare metal box: